Kris Kobach was an out-of-touch anti-abortion extremist who attacked Kansas’ abortion access and called for passing more anti-abortion laws.

 In 2026, Kobach claimed Kansas was the “abortion capital of the midwest.”
 He also claimed the Kansas Supreme Court “invented an invisible right to an abortion” and previously said it would be a “mistake” for the Kansas Supreme Court to rule on an “unwritten right to an abortion in Kansas.”

 Kobach repeatedly threatened Kansans’ access to abortion medication.
+In 2026, Kobach signed a letter to the EPA calling for the classification of mifepristone as a water contaminant despite his efforts to decrease water contaminant regulation.
+Even though Kobach claimed at-home abortion medication was unsafe and a water contaminant, experts noted at-home medication abortions were safe for the patient and water supply.
 In 2023, Kobach blasted Walgreens for planning to distribute mifepristone nationally, resulting in Walgreens saying they would not distribute or mail the abortion-inducing medication in Kansas.
 Kobach also signed onto a legal brief in support of a lawsuit seeking to block FDA approval for mifepristone to effectively ban abortion medication nationwide.
 He also filed an amicus brief urging the U.S. Supreme Court to reject the FDA’s approval of abortion-inducing pills by mail.

 Kobach defended extreme anti-abortion laws in court, including Kansas’ ban on a second-trimester procedure and additional licensing requirements for abortion clinics.